Meet Doctor Magdi Alexander, MD, FACS, M.S

 - American Board of Surgery and a fellow of the American College of Surgeons

 Your surgeon has your safety as their highest priority, which is why your surgeon will choose only the best location for an operation that has a surgical team with the highest level of training and quality care.
-Please address any concerns that you might have.

 WHAT IS A HERNIA?